During the festival, a number of prizes are awarded to films in the official program each year.

 Scandinavian Debut Award

 The award goes to a new director and/or producer talent from Norway, Sweden or Denmark.
-The winner receives a development or production grant of NOK 50 000.
+The winner receives a development or production grant of a value of NOK 120.000 from Dagslys.

 Best Project Award